Allodynia

 Treatments for Allodynia

-There is a wide array of ways to treat allodynia, including
+There is a wide array of ways to treat it and manage symptoms, including

 - Oral and Topical Medications – Provides temporary relief.